SQLKinkjection/Writeups/2023/nahamcon/Forensics/Bonus Writeup/Bonus.md

 ## Avoiding such problems in the future

-Mistakes are easily made, especially in an environment like this.
-We suggest you always use a domain or IP address in your challenges that you own, to make sure abuse like this is never possible.
+Adding web requests to a CTF challenge can add flavour and make it more engaging, but how to best avoid such mistakes?

+- First of all, make sure you have full control over the domain or IP you include in the challenge.
+- However, if that's not feasible, using a non-existent TLD, like `hacker.d0main` makes it impossible for someone to claim such a domain.
+- Eventually, one can include an IPv4 address that starts with `127`.
+For example, 127.13.65.78 and 127.84.65.183 both point to localhost, making sure the requests won't leave the competitor's machine.

 ---

 > _We want to thank Nahamsec and John Hammond for making and hosting this Capture the Flag tournament.
 And we'd also like to thank `@awesome10billion#1164` for making the forensics challenge.
 We quite enjoyed it._

-###### Written by Crunch
+###### Written by Crunch & Chillz